Xexr/wisdom/README.md

 - Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
 Understanding this is the beginning of wisdom. [^second]

 - Before you are old, attend as many funerals as you can bear, and listen.
 Nobody talks about the departed’s achievements.
 The only thing people will remember is what kind of person you were while you were achieving. [^second]

+- Leave a gate behind you the way you first found it. [^third]

+- The worst evils in history have always been committed by those who truly believed they were combating evil.
+Beware of combating evil. [^third]

+- If you borrow something, try to return it in better shape than you received it.
+Clean it, sharpen it, fill it up. [^third]

+- Don’t treat people as bad as they are.
+Treat them as good as you are. [^third]

+- Be a good ancestor.
+Do something a future generation will thank you for.
+A simple thing is to plant a tree. [^third]

 ### Communication